elastic/package-spec/README.md

 There is a special folder `data_stream`.
 All assets inside the `data_stream` folder must follow the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme). `data_stream` can contain multiple folders, each with the name of the dataset (or postfix).
 Inside this folder, the same structure as before for {stack-component}/{asset-type} applies.
 The difference is that for all these assets, Fleet during installation enforces naming rules related to the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme).
 All assets in this folder belong directly or indirectly to data streams.

-In contrast, any asset added on the top level will be picked up as json document, pushed to the corresponding Elasticsearch / Kibana API and used as is.
-In most scenarios, only the data_stream assets are need, there are exceptions where global assets are required to get more flexibility.
+In contrast, any asset added on the top level will be picked up as json document, pushed to the corresponding Elasticsearch / Kibana APIs and used as is.
+In most scenarios, only data stream assets are needed.
+There are exceptions where global assets are required to get more flexibility.

 ## Supported assets